vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya/01_PERCEPTION_Pratyaksha.md

 3

-Śariraka-Paribhasha," named Yatindra-mata- Dipika (or the Light of Ramanuja's School),- which follows the Vedanta-for the instruction

-of students.

-All the sum of things are divisible into two Divisions, (1) Pramāṇa, Authority, or Measurer or Means (of knowledge), and Prameya or the Measured or Object (or Objective) (of know- jedge).

-The Means (of knowledge) is only threefold.
-The Object (of knowledge) is twofold, Dravya or the Thing (or Substance), and A-dravya or the Non-Thing (or Non-Substance).

-Dravya or Substance is of two kinds, Jada or the Non-sentient " and A-jada or the Sentient ".

 10 Literally: Bodied-Technology; or a technology, terminology or phraseology pertaining to the Cor- poreated.
 The Corporeated is the All-bodied God (Nārāyaṇa) and that treatise which discusses, or discourses on, Him, is also called the Sariraka, or the Philosophy of the Corporeated or The Philosophy and Religion of the Vedas.